Delaware Wetlands logo

 All in all, 48% of U.S. wetlands were found to be in good condition; 32% is in poor condition and the remaining 20% is in fair condition.

-2016 Field Work:
+2016 Field Work

+This summer we are at it again, collecting wetland data for the EPA about wetland health from 12 sites across Delaware.
+Some of the sites were repeats from 2011, and some of them were new.
 Each site visit involved 4 people from our program, and a soil scientist from National Resource Conservation Service (NRCS) geared up to go out and look at soil composition, plant communities, water quality, and buffer stressors.
 For a more detailed description of each parameter we looked at, please visit the 2011 Technical Report.
 Look for a report on the 2016 data from the EPA in the future!

 Sometimes sites are not easily accessible.
 The field crew gears up to canoe to a hard to reach site.